mimeosd/aniketchavan2211/python/Readme.md

 **Example:**

-Check if "free" is present in the following text:
+Check if `free` is present in the following text:

 ```py
 txt = "The best things in life are free!"